How can I decorate a bedroom?

-- Try wallpaper: Wallpaper is back in a big way, and it’s great for sprucing up a bedroom’s decor.
+- Apply wallpaper: Wallpaper is back in a big way, and it’s great for sprucing up a bedroom’s decor.
 A retro-inspired floral or geometric pattern in your favorite color scheme is a fun choice.
-If your room is small or you’re not ready to paper the whole room, try wallpaper only on the wall behind your headboard.
+If your room is small or you’re not ready to paper the whole room, try putting wallpaper only on the wall behind your headboard.

 - Add a minimalist bed frame: A large, imposing bed frame can make your room look cramped.
-A midcentury bed frame opens up the space and adds a retro vibe.
+A midcentury bed frame opens up space and adds a retro vibe.
 These beds typically don’t use a boxspring and are low to the ground, often with thin wooden legs and a simple, low, solid-wood headboard.

 Not everyone has the luxury of a large master bedroom, so if you’re struggling to make the most of a small space, here are some tips to make your room seem larger and more inviting.

-Paint to open the space: Light colors can visually open up any small room.
+- Paint to open the space: Light colors can visually open up any small room.
 Light shades of blue or green can make your bedroom relaxing while also making the room look larger.
 Use pure white trim to accent the walls and bring out their color.

-Choose neutral decor: Keep the rest of the room in the same color family as the walls, and stick to light colors to help make the room seem bigger.
+- Choose neutral decor: Keep the rest of the room in the same color family as the walls, and stick to light colors to help make the room seem bigger.
 Using a light, monochrome color scheme blurs the edges of furniture and other items, making the room seem more unified.

-Maximize your space: Hidden storage options like under-bed containers or a chair with a hidden storage chest can help maximize the space you have while hiding your clutter.
+- Maximize your space: Hidden storage options like under-bed containers or a chair with a hidden storage chest can help maximize the space you have while hiding your clutter.

-Add mirrors: Mirrors create the illusion of more space, so they’re a great way to decorate a small bedroom.
+- Add mirrors: Mirrors create the illusion of more space, so they’re a great way to decorate a small bedroom.
 You can add one large mirror on an empty wall or above your dresser, or group small mirrors together for an artistic effect.